GitOfTheseus/hriworkshop_summerschoolTHRISS/README.md

 # SummerSchool
 This repo offers a docker to test social behaivours on a simulated iCub robot.
-In the docker you will find:
+It was created for a hands-on human-robot interaction workshop at the 2024 THRISS Summer School https://terais.eu/thriss In the docker you will find:
 - YARP 3.9
 - Gazebo